 What conditions and health goals can nutritional therapy be helpful for?

 Many chronic conditions, as well as day-to-day fluctuations in health and wellbeing, can be linked to individual nutrition and lifestyle (1,2,5).
-It has been repeatedly shown that nutrition and lifestyle changes can support and improve the health of all the major systems of the body including digestive, hormonal, reproductive, muscular-skeletal, immune, urinary, nervous, respiratory and skin.
+It has been repeatedly shown that nutrition and lifestyle changes can support and improve the health of all the major systems of the body including digestive, hormonal, reproductive, muscular-skeletal, immune, nervous, respiratory and skin.

 Clients can look for the support of a nutritional therapist for a range of chronic conditions, as a preventative approach to their healthcare, as a way to improve general well-being or to promote healthy ageing.
 Quite often, people see stark improvements in their health when they implement simple changes to their diet and lifestyle.

 Typical areas nutritional therapy consultations address include: